dlcoyle-usgs/powerdb/README.md

-This project provided the code for the NGWOS Power database.
+This project provides the code for the NGWOS Power database.